 PubChem is a great resource of publically available chemistry information.
 The data is available for ftp download.
 We'll use some of their SD formatted files.
-Each record has a PubChem/CACTVS fingerprint field, which we'll used.
+Each record has a PubChem/CACTVS fingerprint field, which we'll extract to generate an FPS file.